MalayaSociety/malaya-society-5fc72/content/pages/blog/ground-to-ground.md

 Malaysia, therefore, needs to take the lead on changing mindsets and be proactive in working with the International Coffee Organization (ICO) to support and encourage the continued cultivation and marketing of the Liberica bean, as an irreplaceable part of the coffee genome, and a substantial part of the rich coffee heritage of Southeast Asia.

-For our part, **The British Malaya Society** is proud to bring our members pure, freshly-roasted, artisanal coffee, crafted from a unique blend of locally-grown Liberica and Robusta beans, as part of our Ground-to-Gound series, supporting the very best of Malaysia.
+For our part, **The British Malaya Society** is proud to bring our members pure, freshly-roasted, artisanal coffee, crafted from a unique blend of locally-grown Liberica and Robusta beans, as part of our Ground-to-Ground series, supporting the very best of Malaysia.

+Reporting by in Kate Appleby Singapore.